rickosborne/cascades/md/01-0-1-cruising-altitude.md

 # Cruising Altitude

-The speaker crackled and my ears perked up, the response Pavlovian—uncontrollable.
+The speaker crackled and my ears perked up.
+The response was uncontrollable.
+Pavlovian.

 "Ladies and gentlemen we have reached cruising altitude."

-My eyes stared at the public address speaker on the wall ahead of me while my hands pulled my bookmark from the back of my book and wedged it in at the current page..
+My eyes locked onto the public address speaker on the wall ahead of me while my hands pulled my bookmark from the back of my book and wedged it in at the current page.

-"I'm turning off the No Smoking sign in the forward cabin," the _ding!_ chimed over the PA in the same cadence as the man's speech, as if just another piece of punctuation in his sentence, "and I'd like everyone to keep in mind that the rear is a smoke-free section.
+"I'm turning off the No Smoking sign in the forward cabin," the _ding!_ chimed over the PA in the same cadence as the man's speech as if just another piece of punctuation in his sentence, "and I'd like everyone to keep in mind that the rear is a smoke-free section.
-I'm also turning off the seat belt sign," another well-timed ding, "so smokers in the rear can come forward as needed.
+I'm also turning off the seat belt sign," another well-timed _ding!_, "so smokers in the rear can come forward as needed.
 As you do, please close the curtains behind you for the comfort of those in the rows closest to the smoking section."

 The PA clicked off but no one stood.